Amybo-org/pages/content/en/docs/Equipment/Bioreactor.md

 weight: 10
 ---

 Once you have determined which protein you wish to cultivate, the next question is what you are going to cultivate it in.
-We believe there is a huge need for development of better and more efficient bioreactors across the board - but, given the nature of this project, it makes sense to, at least initially, restrict our scope to open source bioreactors.
+There is a need for development of better and more efficient bioreactors across the board - but, given the nature of this project, it makes sense to, at least initially, restrict our scope to open source bioreactors.

-## Our Bioreactor Shortlist
+## Bioreactor Shortlist

 ### Pioreactor
 > "The [Pioreactor](https://pioreactor.com) is an open-source, affordable, and extensible bioreactor platform.["](https://docs.pioreactor.com/user-guide/introduction)